-The Men's Golf Committee has the ability to institute an administrative cut after 36 holes of play to the top 15 teams and top six individuals not on those teams.
-The administrative cut will occur only after all other options to complete 54 holes of play by all 108 participants have been exhausted.
+The Men's Golf Committee has the ability to institute an administrative cut after 36 holes of play, if necessary.
+The administrative cut will occur only after all other options to complete 54 holes of play by all participants have been exhausted.